Skip to main content

 III.
 Definitions

-Primary academic units at W&M are: the College of Arts & Sciences; the Raymond A. Mason School of Business; the School of Computing, Data Sciences, & Physics; the School of Education; the School of Law; and the Batten School of Coastal & Marine Sciences and VIMS.
+Primary academic units at W&M are: The College of Arts and Sciences; the Raymond A. Mason School of Business; the School of Computing, Data Sciences, and Physics; the School of Education; the School of Law; and the Batten School of Coastal & Marine Sciences & VIMS.

-Double-counted credits means graduate credits that are earned prior to conferral of the undergraduate degree and are counted towards both the undergraduate and graduate degrees.
+Double-counted credits are graduate credits that are earned prior to conferral of the undergraduate degree and are counted towards both the undergraduate and graduate degrees.

 IV.
 Policy